elastic/elasticsearch-dsl-py/README.rst

   * accessing the underlying client for other APIs

-You can see more in the :ref:`persistence` chapter.
+You can see more in the persistence chapter of the documentation.

 Migration from ``elasticsearch-py``
 -----------------------------------